Find Affordable College Courses

 Cambridge, MA

 The in-demand bachelor’s degree programs at Harvard University helped the school earn the #5 place on this year’s ranking of the most popular social sciences schools in Massachusetts.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.

 Women make up 48% of the social sciences majors at the school.

-Northeastern University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Northeastern University did quite well on this year’s most popular schools for social sciences students working on their bachelor’s degree.
 Northeastern is a fairly large private not-for-profit school located in the city of Boston.

 Of the 382 students majoring in social sciences at Northeastern, 47% are male and 53% are female.